On this Day

 The lamb was sure to go.

-When Edison's words repeated back from a sheet of tin-foil wrapped around a cylinder were first heard it reportedly amazed everyone in the room.
+When Edison's words repeated back from a sheet of tinfoil wrapped around the phonograph's cylinder mandrel it reportedly amazed everyone in the room.
 Even Edison said he was astonished.
 "I was never so taken aback in my life," Edison later recalled.

-On December 7, the day after the Phonograph was completed, the tin-foil playing machine was taken to the offices of Scientific American for a triumphant demonstration where the Phonograph "introduced itself."
+On December 7, the day after the Phonograph was completed, the tinfoil playing machine was taken to the offices of Scientific American for a triumphant demonstration where the Phonograph began by introducing itself.
 An account of this meeting and a description of the talking machine was published in the December 22, 1877 issue of Scientific American.

 Reporters and newspapers wrote about this new invention and came up with many of their own predictions.
 Edison, who became known as "The Wizard of Menlo Park," would write in The North American Review (May-June 1878) that "the possibilities are so illimitable and the probabilities so numerous that he...is himself in a somewhat chaotic condition of mind as to where to draw the dividing line."